 What parents need to know

-Parents need to know that this is a classic James Bond movie that was Sean Connery's seventh and final portrayal of 007.
+Parents need to know that Never Say Never Again is the 1983 James Bond movie that was Sean Connery's seventh and final portrayal of 007.
 This has all of the trademarks and tropes of the James Bond movies.
-The secret agent beds at least four women in the course of the movie (two in one afternoon).
+The secret agent beds several women (two in one afternoon).
 He kills countless men and at least one woman (with an exploding pen).
 Though deaths are bloodless and rarely graphic, one brief scene shows a woman dead, face-down in water, with her eyes still open.
 The main female character lives with an evil terrorist who threatens to cut her throat if she leaves him.
 Women's bodies are frequently shown wet, in bikinis, and often without focusing on their faces.
 In one scene, the main female character is tied to a post, barely dressed, in front of a band of aggressive men on horseback who offer money for her.
 And just like the other Bond movies, sexual innuendo is a frequent source of humor; the women say things like "You're obviously well-equipped" to Bond, who counters with lines such as, "Going down, one should always be relaxed."
 Of course, Bond is shown drinking his martinis, and there are also scenes of characters drinking tequila shots and assorted cocktails.
 One of the minor characters is a heroin addict.

 What's the story?

 Sean Connery reprises his role as the promiscuous secret agent in this never-ending cat-and-mouse flick.
 When a terrorist group captures several nuclear weapons in an attempt to blackmail the world powers, 007 is on the case.
 In the course of capturing the weapons and the bad guys, he wins the affections of the bad guy's lover, Domino Petachi (Kim Basinger).
 Together, they globe-trot, make beautiful love to each other, and avenge the murder of Domino's brother.

 Is it any good?